varnishcache/varnish-cache/doc/sphinx/reference/vcl_var.rst

 	Readable from: vcl_hit, vcl_deliver

-	The storage backend used to save this object.
+	The storage backend where this object is stored.

 resp
 ~~~~

+This is the response we send to the client, it is built from either
+`beresp` (pass/miss) or `obj` (hits).

 resp